ArielAncer/Elevator-Simulator/README.md

 When a person pushes a button on a floor an elevator is assigned to this person in the following order of priorities:
 Closest unassigned elevator going toward the person in the direction the person wants to travel Closest assigned elevator going toward the person in the direction the person wants to travel Closest unassigned elevator.
 Elevator changes course toward the person.
 Furthers assigned elevator

 <b>Events:</b>

-1.person pushes button
+- Person pushes button
-2.elevator opens doors
+- Elevator opens doors
-3.elevator closes doors (elevator leaves floor) 4.elevator arrives at floor (door beginning to open or maybe not, depending on algorithm used) 5.elevator doors beginning to close etc.
+- Elevator closes doors (elevator leaves floor)
+- Elevator arrives at floor (door beginning to open or maybe not, depending on algorithm used)
+- Elevator doors beginning to close etc.